 Glistening, glowing, dewy, luminous—they’re all positive adjectives when it comes to skin, until they go just a little too far into oily territory.
-While oily skin comes with some major complexion benefits, the annoyances of keeping your makeup in place and ditching shine can definitely wear on a gal.
-To help guide us on the path towards perfect skin we chatted with professional makeup artist, Virginia Linzeefor her take on oily skin fixes that will make your life easier.
+While oily skin comes with some complexion benefits, the annoyances of keeping your makeup in place and ditching shine can definitely wear on a gal.
+To help guide us down the path towards shine-free skin we asked Urban Decay makeup artist, Amanda Rodriguez to share her oily skin fixes.

 What you do before applying makeup is just as important—if not more—than finding the right formula and shade of foundation.
 Keeping skin hydrated (yes, even for those with oily skin) and using an oil-control, matte finish primer is key to long-lasting wear.
 Trust us, it’s the difference between a shine-free complexion and having to touch up your T-Zone every 30 minutes in the office bathroom.

 So, what type of moisturizer do you look out for if you’re worried about looking like a grease ball?
 Amanda recommends a formula with hyaluronic acid.
 “The majority of clients and models I speak to think that because they’re oily, moisturizer is terrible for them.
 Hydration is different than moisturizing.
 Hydrate your complexion to balance out the oil so makeup applies better.
 I’m a big fan of hyaluronic acid because it plumps up and hydrates skin, but also reduces the appearance of pores.”